ilmanzo/ilmanzo.github.com/_posts/2014-06-11-compress-and-encrypt-your-remote-backups.md

 {% include JB/setup %}

-To backup your data is secure, but for better security let's encrypt your backups!
+It's always recommended to backup your data for safety, but for safety AND security let's encrypt your backups!

 to compress and encrypt with 'mypassword':